nickdba/Retete-culinare/Meniu/coffee/recent-beans/house-blend-trials.md

 * Grind Setting: 16
 * Temp: 92°C
-* Resulting coffee:
+* Resulting coffee: 37g
-* Brewing time:
+* Brewing time: 25s

+The extraction had a single spur at the end, but the rest was almost perfect.The taste had balanced flavours.
+Strong aroma coffee designed for milky drinks such as cappuccinos.

 ### AeroPress